Top 9 Food Bank Fundraising Ideas and Strategies

 Although food drives are not as cost-effective as monetary fundraising, they do serve as a tool for raising awareness and building community support.

-Encourage your supporters and website/social media visitors to organize food drives on your behalf in local schools, churches, office buildings, or gyms or wherever they’d be able to host.
+Encourage your supporters and website/social media visitors to organize food drives on your behalf in local schools, churches, office buildings, gyms, or wherever they’d be able to host.
 Specify which types of food you would like to collect (e.g. canned goods, bread and pasta, etc.).

 Make sure you provide your fundraisers with the necessary information about your food bank so that donors know where the food is going.